moorepants/learn-multibody-dynamics/motion.rst

 :math:`A` and :math:`p=n` making the number of degrees of freedom equal to the number of generalized coordinates.

+.. todo:: Turn this last paragraph into exercises.

 The Chaplighn Sliegh has :math:`p = 3 - 1 = 2` degrees of freedom and the
 Snakeboard has :math:`p = 5 - 2 = 3` degrees of freedom.
 The four bar linkage
 of the previous chapter has :math:`p = 1 - 0 = 1` degrees of freedom.